SAT: How VLE's & Hygiene Factors via Blended Learning can aid long-term unemployed into work (Steven Durant-Burgin)

-Beatty et al., (2011) states that as the majority of these welfare to work programmes have a ‘one-size-fits-all, top-down’ solutions, whilst well intentions, only provided a few people into employment”.
+Beatty et al., (2011) states that “as the majority of these welfare to work programmes have a ‘one-size-fits-all, top-down’ solutions, whilst well intentions, only provided a few people into employment”.
 Beatty’s findings are backup up by Carter and Whitworth, (2017) who highlights the “payment-by-results” culture of welfare to work programmes.

 This project for the H818 – Open Conference, is to look at how Virtual Learning Environments when used in conjunction with Blended Learning, along with taking identifiable hygiene-factors (using Hertzberg’s Two-Factor Theory) into account, can aid the long-term unemployed gain the skills that they possibly will need in this technological age, where the skills needs to be demonstrated by potential employees for potential employers has grown.

 With more businesses using Information Communication Technologies, such as Computers, Mobile Devices and Social Media, the long-term unemployed need to have an understanding of these technologies and how to use them sufficiently to perform the jobs that they want to apply for.

 Having worked in the welfare to work sector of training for many years’, the presenter has identified that training that is given to the long-term unemployed has been and still is, geared toward shortened down versions of Level 2 in Customer Service and Retail which have a Guided Learning Hours of 30 hours.

 These training courses are class-based and use portfolio-based assessments to demonstrate that learning has taken place.
 It is doubtful that this way of teaching facilitates learning at its full potential.
 If we are to give people the possibility to be included in the sustainable job market, we should really look at how we can give the students the best possible opportunity to learn as many skills as possible.